By Sandy Modell

 Indeed, we have seen a vast surge of them in our area!
 We say to ourselves: “If I’m going to be quarantined at home, why not live with the joys of a new bundle of fur and fun?”
 After all, puppies are amazingly cute animals whose antics often make us laugh.

 However, puppies are a lot of work.
-As cute they are, puppies have many very normal, very “bad” puppy behaviors.
+As cute they are, puppies have many very normal, very “bad” puppy behaviors, many of which can be taken care of with some online dog training.
 Nipping and biting, jumping, barking, crying at night in their crates, and going to the bathroom everywhere but outside are just a few behaviors that can take all the joy out of having a puppy.

 If you recently brought home a puppy or are planning to do so, here are the most important items and supplies you should have at the ready when they arrive.